Freelance Websites

 Since freelancing is in many ways similar to normal working, there are several levels and types of clients you can work with.
 You need to develop a clear picture of what you expect your clients to be like rather than working blindly with any client you come across.

-This helps narrow down clients to the ones you can best work with and help you to effectively pitch your services to the right clients.
-You can choose to work with small business owners, small startup firms, high tech startups, or even big enterprise companies.
+This helps narrow down clients to the ones you can best work with and helps you pitch your services to the right clients effectively.
+You can choose to work with small business owners, small startup firms, high-tech startups, or even big enterprise companies.

 To come up with your ideal client list, you need to check whether they meet the following conditions: